esillen/esillen.github.io/_projects/bus-schedule.md

 ### A pretty simple project where an LCD-screen displayed the next two departures from my closest bus stop towards the city in real-time.
 ### It is made using a raspberry pi that is connected to SL's API.
-### It is possible to press a button on top of the device to display departures from another bus stop.
+### It is possible to press a button on top of the device to cycle through departures from other nearby bus stops.